Dr Emrys Jones

 I co-edit the journal Literature and History and sit on the executive committee of the British Society for Eighteenth-Century Studies (BSECS).
 Other current projects include an edited collection on eighteenth-century periodicals and a monograph on levee culture.

 - Literature and Politics in the Eighteenth Century

 - Privacy and Publicity

 - Alexander Pope and his Contemporaries

 I am interested in eighteenth-century concepts of privacy and publicity, the ways that these impinged on each other and influenced literary and political dialogue throughout the period.
-I have written about canonical figures such as Alexander Pope, Daniel Defoe and Henry Fielding, but my work is also concerned with marginalised figures and more ephemeral texts such as letters, pamphlets and periodical essays.
+I have written about canonical figures such as Alexander Pope, Daniel Defoe and Sir Walter Scott, but my work is also concerned with marginalised figures and more ephemeral texts such as letters, pamphlets and periodical essays.

-I currently supervise two PhD projects related to literature of the long eighteenth century.
-I welcome enquiries from prospective PhD students with interests in the period, particularly in topics relating to sociability, party politics or private life.
+I have supervised PhD projects related to theatrical culture, female authorship and life-writing throughout the long eighteenth century.
+I welcome enquiries from prospective PhD students with interests in the period, particularly in topics relating to sociability, celebrity, party politics or private life.

 I teach widely on literature of the ‘long’ eighteenth century at both undergraduate and postgraduate levels.
-This encompasses modules on the rise of the novel, the works of Jane Austen and their context, eighteenth-century travel writing and life-writing.
+This encompasses modules on the rise of the novel, the works of Jane Austen, the cultural history of London and the literary circles of Alexander Pope.